-Key Skills Descriptors Understands quality improvement (quality is safety, experience and efficacy) Understands the difference between quality improvement and research.
-Understands QI methodology such as Plan, Do, Study, Act cycles (PDSA).
+CiP 4: The doctor is able to design and implement quality improvement projects or interventions.
+Key skills Descriptors Understands quality improvement (quality is safety, experience and efficacy) Understands the difference between quality improvement and research.
+Understands quality improvement (QI) methodology such as Plan, Do, Study, Act (PDSA) cycles.
 Understands the concepts of big data and national clinical audit.
-Appreciates the importance of stakeholders in QI work encouraging involvement with patient groups eg Maternity Voices Partnership.
-Undertakes and evaluates impact of QI interventions Is actively involved in QI initiatives (examples include: clinical audit, guideline development, implementation of national guidance, service improvement).
+Appreciates the importance of stakeholders in QI work, encouraging involvement with patient groups e.g. Maternity Voices Partnership.
+Undertakes and evaluates impact of QI interventions Is actively involved in QI initiatives (e.g.: clinical audit, guideline development, implementation of national guidance and improving services).
 Considers the best way to share learning.
-Evaluates quality improvement projects and how these can work at a local, regional and national level.
-Evidence to inform decision Local and Deanery TeachingRCOG Learning Quality improvement project Guideline development and implementation
+Evaluates QI projects and how these can work at a local, regional and national level.
+Evidence to inform decision Local and deanery teachingRCOG Learning Quality improvement projectGuideline development and implementation Knowledge criteria